vit0rr/portfolio/src/content/blog/is-data-struct-about-memory.md

 For instance, let’s understand that we do not have any problem thinking about data structures to organize data in memory.
 The problem is never the idea that data structures are indifferent to implementation.

 [Data Structure](https://en.wikipedia.org/wiki/Data_structure#Language_support) is a way to organize, manage, and store data (yes, you can store things in math.
-If you think about [matrices](https://en.wikipedia.org/wiki/Matrix_(mathematics)) or [sets](https://en.wikipedia.org/wiki/Set_(mathematics)), you will understand what I mean).
+If you think about [matrices](https://en.wikipedia.org/wiki/Matrix_(mathematics)) or [sets](https://en.wikipedia.org/wiki/Set_(mathematics)), you can notice that is a way to organize data.
+In practice, store things is about to organize things).
 It is a collection of values that we can realize operations.
 In essence, it is an **Algebraic Structure** of data.

 ### Algebraic Structure